Low cash, slowing sales: double whammy for Indonesia's retailers

 That strategy is now haunting them as the rupiah currency tumbles, inflation accelerates, interest rates rise and growth slows.
 The country’s three biggest retailers are in their weakest cash position since the 2008 global financial crisis, just as consumers are tightening their wallets.

-Strains on cash flow at Indonesia’s biggest high-end retailer PT Mitra Adiperkasa (MAPI.JK), its largest low-end department store group PT Ramayana Lestari Sentosa (RALS.JK) and top mid-tier retailer PT Matahari Department Store (LPPF.JK), along with interviews with shoppers and store managers, suggest a significant slowdown in consumer spending, the main engine of Southeast Asia’s biggest economy.
+Strains on cash flow at Indonesia’s biggest high-end retailer PT Mitra Adiperkasa, its largest low-end department store group PT Ramayana Lestari Sentosa and top mid-tier retailer PT Matahari Department Store, along with interviews with shoppers and store managers, suggest a significant slowdown in consumer spending, the main engine of Southeast Asia’s biggest economy.

 It also points to a likely scaling back in one of the country’s biggest growth industries.